Iconic buildings from every state

 New York City's skyscrapers celebrated the drive of its commercial heart.
-The mansions along the Atlantic seaboard, in Newport, Rhode Island and Miami, drew inspiration from French chateaus.
-Museums gathered collections of art unique to America and became attractions themselves.
-Other museums in the Midwest honored the region's pioneering settlers and the farms that they created.
+The mansions along the Atlantic seaboard; in Newport, Rhode Island; and Miami drew inspiration from French chateaus.
+Museums gathered art collections unique to America and became attractions themselves.
+Other museums in the Midwest honored the region's pioneering settlers and the farms they created.

 Stacker compiled this list of iconic buildings from historical and government records and news articles.
 Some are grand—a statehouse modeled on a Roman temple and a skyscraper reminiscent of the Washington Monument.
 Others are modest, like a tiny church in the woods, or deserted, like a hotel in a ghost town emptied when the gold rush ended.

-Take a look through the slideshow and find the building that salutes your state.
+Take a look through the list and find the building that salutes your state.